 If you want to become a successful SEO…

 Knowing how a search engine works is one of the most important steps.
 I am going to cover more technical aspects with you soon.

 For now let’s quickly recap what you’ve learned:

 - Google’s database is created by crawling and indexing websites

 - Crawling is when spiders follow links to discover new webpages

-- Indexing is when Google adds new pages to it’s database
+- Indexing is when Google adds new website content to it’s database and adds topic tags

-- Many factors influence how sites appear in Google, the main one is links
+- Many factors influence how sites appear in Google for search terms, the main one is links

 …let’s get our hands dirty by taking a deep dive into Google ranking factors.